-Note: Dental, SP2 (faculty/staff), and certain organizations/centers have not been integrated into the central Penn Zoom account and may experience account-creation or functionality problems.
+Note: Certain organizations and centers have not been integrated into the central Penn Zoom account and may experience account-creation or functionality problems.
 Users should contact their IT support group for information about the Penn Zoom account and use of the Canvas integration.

 On this Page